Get 80% off your plan for your first 3 months*

 Manage your insurance expenses with Xero

 The right insurance protects your business from unexpected costs.
-Tracking those insurance expenses helps you understand your true operating costs and plan your cash flow.
+Tracking those insurance expenses helps you understand your true operating costs and plan your cash flow more effectively.

 Xero helps you stay on top of your insurance spending by:

 Protect your business with the right coverage, then manage those costs with confidence.
-Get one month free and see how Xero simplifies your financial management.
+Try Xero and get one month free to see how it simplifies your financial management.

 FAQs on small business insurance

-Here are answers to common questions about choosing and managing business insurance.
+Here are frequently asked questions about small business insurance.

 What is the best type of insurance for a small business?

-General liability insurance is the most essential coverage for most small businesses.
-It protects against common claims like customer injuries and property damage.
-If you have employees, add workers' compensation.
-From there, choose additional policies based on your specific risks, such as professional liability for service businesses or property insurance for physical locations.
+General liability insurance is the most essential coverage for most small businesses because it protects against common claims like customer injuries and property damage.
+If you have employees, add workers' compensation, then choose additional policies based on your specific risks.

 How much should insurance cost for a small business?

-Most small businesses pay between $500 and $3,000 per year for basic coverage.
-A general liability policy alone typically costs $300 to $1,000 annually.
+Most small businesses pay between $500 and $3,000 per year for basic coverage, with a general liability policy alone typically costing $300 to $1,000 annually.
 Your actual cost depends on your industry, location, number of employees, and coverage limits.
-High-risk industries like construction pay significantly more than low-risk office-based businesses.

 Should I get insurance for my LLC?

 Yes.
-While an LLC protects your personal assets from business debts, it doesn't protect your business assets from lawsuits or claims.
-Insurance covers legal defense costs, settlements, and damages that could otherwise drain your business accounts.
-Without coverage, a single lawsuit could wipe out everything your LLC owns.
+An LLC protects your personal assets from business debts, but insurance is what covers legal defense costs, settlements, and damages that could otherwise drain your business accounts.

 What happens if I don't have insurance for my small business?